thataruby/os242/links.md

 * [Basics of VI editor in under 8 minutes](https://www.youtube.com/watch?v=-_DvfdgR-LA&t=4s) --- A crash course on using the vi editor.
 This video is particularly useful for beginners as it walks through the basic commands and functionalities of vi.

+* [What is Public and Private Key Encryption?](https://www.youtube.com/watch?v=84sO-0JxoHU) --- This video introduces the concept of public and private key encryption.
+It highlights the roles of encryption in online security.

+* [Introduction to Cybersecurity](https://www.youtube.com/watch?v=ULGILG-ZhO0&list=PLQVJk9oC5JKq15cieChuOU9zFdf-FlnMi) -- An introductory video to cybersecurity.
+It discusses various threats that exist in the digital world and how they can be mitigated.

+* [Bash in 100 Seconds](https://www.youtube.com/watch?v=I4EWvMFj37g) -- A quick video that provides an overview of Bash.
+In just 100 seconds, it covers basic commands, scripting, and how Bash is used to automate tasks in Linux-based systems.
 <br>
 <hr>-